 - Composers included: Haydn, L. Mozart, St Saëns, Bizet, Vaughan Williams, Kabalevsky, Shostakovich, Rachmaninov, Vandall, Norton and many more.

 - Students will be assigned repertoire between 6 to 8 weeks before the first day of camp and are expected to learn their part ahead of time.

 What will we do during camp and what is new?

 - The first hour is focused on deepening listening and building team work through mindfulness technique, theater games and movements.

-- Masterclasses/demonstration led by professionals in the area.
+- Masterclasses/demonstration led by professionals in the area and beyond.

 Small group activities:

 - Group coaching, Sight reading, Improvisation, Supervised practice.

 The camp would not be possible without the support of each member of the camp faculty, who not only will coach ensembles during the week but also have dedicated many volunteer hours to various aspects of the planning.

 The AAAPTG is extremely thankful to the Faber Piano Institute for donating the use of their wonderful space.
 We very much appreciate the support we get from all the FPI staff as well.

 Béatrice Ellis (Camp Director and faculty), received a musical and piano performance training both from the Conservatoire Régional de Lyon in France and the Conservatoire Supérieur de Genève in Switzerland.
 Following graduation, she enjoyed a free-lance career as a teacher, chamber musician, and vocal accompanist mainly through the Lyon Opéra.
 In 1987, she was offered an assistantship by the Hartt School of Music (Hartford, CT) and later on received a grant from the French Ministry of Culture to pursue a Masters degree in Piano Performance at this institution.